nasa/Common-Metadata-Repository/search-app/api_docs.md

 This parameter supports `pattern`, `ignore_case` and option `and`.

-Find granules with the corresponding collection matching 'version' param value
+Find granules matching the 'short_name' and 'version' param values.
+The 'short_name' and 'version' here refers to the short name and version of the collections corresponding to the granules being searched for.

-    curl "%CMR-ENDPOINT%/granules?version=1"
+    curl "%CMR-ENDPOINT%/granules?short_name=DEM_100M&version=1"

-Find granules with the corresponding collection matching any of the 'version' param values
+Find granules matching the given 'short_name' and any of the 'version' param values

-    curl "%CMR-ENDPOINT%/granules?version=1&version=2"
+    curl "%CMR-ENDPOINT%/granules?short_name=DEM_100M&version=1&version=2"

 #### Find granules by entry title

 This parameter supports `pattern`, `ignore_case` and option `and`.

-Find granules with the corresponding collection matching 'entry_title' param value
+Find granules matching 'entry_title' param value.
+The 'entry_title' here refers to the entry title of the collections corresponding to the granules being searched for.

     curl "%CMR-ENDPOINT%/granules?entry_title=DatasetId%204"

+See under "Find collections by entry title" for more examples of how to use this parameter.

 #### Find granules with temporal